gabesargeant/blog/gabrielsargeant/content/posts/lambdamapping/index.md

 {{< image name="genericVisBtn.png" alt="data page with viz button" >}}

-An example of the quick vizualization from a small selection of inner melbourne.
+An example of the quick visualization from a small selection of inner melbourne.

+*please forgive the black side bar*

 {{< image name="quickViz.gif" alt="gif of visualization.">}}